Post Image

 Accurate Metal Fabricating has added a brand new product line – medical beds.
-In a matter of days, it has used the expertise it gained from years of custom sheet metal fabricating to retool itself into a key supplier of rapid deployment medical beds to the Army Corps of Engineers and the City of Chicago.
+In a matter of days, it has used the expertise it gained from years of custom sheet metal fabricating to retool itself into a critical supplier of rapid deployment medical beds to the Army Corps of Engineers and the City of Chicago.
 How they did so is yet another example of how a combination of ingenuity and determination in the face of adversity is helping to fuel our nation’s response to the COVID-19 crisis.

 Taking Action